 Fig 2.
 An example architecture of AANets with three levels of residual blocks.
 At each level, we compute the feature maps from a stable block (blue) as well as a plastic block (orange), respectively, aggregate the maps with meta-learned weights, and feed the result maps to the next level.
 The outputs of the final level are used to train classifiers.

 Table 1.
 Average incremental accuracies (%) of four state-of-the-art methods w/ and w/o our AANets as a plug-in architecture.
-In the upper block, we present some comparable results reported in some other related works.
+In the upper block, we present some comparable results reported in some other related work.

 Please cite our paper if it is helpful to your work: